-Until the mid to late Qing Dynasty (1636 — 1912), green jadeite started to be largely imported to China and highly appreciated by the ruling class, especially Empress Dowager Cixi (1835 — 1908).
-Her favor to jadeite made it one of the most popular types very soon.
+Until the mid to late Qing Dynasty (1636 — 1912), green jadeite was largely imported to China and highly appreciated by the ruling class, especially Empress Dowager Cixi (1835 — 1908).
+Her favor for jadeite soon made it one of the most popular types.

 Jadeite Hairpin of the Qing Dynasty (1636 — 1912) — Shenyang Palace Museum (Photo by Dongmaiying)

-According to great philosopher Confucius, jade is the embodiment of 11 virtues: benevolence, wisdom, righteousness, politeness, loyalty, credibility, positivity, magnanimity, modesty, morality, and value.
+According to the great philosopher Confucius, jade embodies 11 virtues: benevolence, wisdom, righteousness, politeness, loyalty, credibility, positivity, magnanimity, modesty, morality, and value.

 Later, another scholar of the Han Dynasty (202 BC — 220 AD) added strength and courage.

-With Confucianism being the dominant ideology in ancient China, jade has been an important decoration that all decent people would wear, as representatives of one's social status and virtues.
+With Confucianism being the dominant ideology in ancient China, jade was an important decoration that all decent people would wear as representatives of their social status and virtues.

 Jade Made Hat Decoration of the Yuan Dynasty (1271 — 1368) — National Museum of China (Photo by Dongmaiying)

-After jade came from sacrificial offerings, royal and noble specialized appliances, to civilians' world, many things have been made using the virtuous stone.
+After jade evolved out of sacrificial offerings and noble specialized appliances and entered the civilian world, many objects have been made using the virtuous stone.

-Some Common Chinese Jade Articles in History, Photo by Dongmaiying.
+Some Chinese Jade Jewelry and Articles in History, Photo by Dongmaiying.